 top of page

 Eating behaviours vary from person to person and occur on a spectrum.
-At one end is what I would describe as Eating with Ease.
-Towards the middle we have Disordered Eating and the far right we have Diagnosable Eating Disorders as defined by the DSM.
+At one end is what I would describe as eating with ease.

-Eating with Ease is when we have a comfortable relationship with food and can eat according to hunger and fullness.
+When eating with ease we have a comfortable relationship with food and can eat in response to our natural in built hunger and fullness cues.
 We can experience pleasure in eating and eat a wide variety of foods.
-We are not driven to deprive ourselves of food in order to alter the way our body appears.
-We also have neutral or more positive body image.
+We also have neutral or more positive body image and feel safe connecting to and inhabiting our body.

 Let’s look at some examples: